Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 When is the Lotus Lantern Festival in Seoul in 2026?

-The festival runs May 22–24, 2026, anchored to Buddha’s Birthday on May 24.
-The main lantern parade takes place on Saturday, May 23, from 4:30 PM to 7:00 PM along Jong-ro between Dongdaemun and Jonggak.
+The festival runs May 16–17, 2026, about a week before Buddha’s Birthday on May 24.
+The main lantern parade takes place on Saturday, May 16, from 7:00 PM to 9:30 PM along Jong-ro between Dongdaemun and Jogyesa Temple near Jonggak.

 Is the Seoul Lotus Lantern Festival free?